What is dehydration?

 Maintaining the balance and conservation of water within the body is a complex process.
 The kidneys are part of a feedback system that conserves or removes water by concentrating or diluting urine and by controlling the conservation of sodium.
 Sodium and other electrolytes – potassium, chloride, and bicarbonate – help regulate water balance at the cellular level by maintaining electrical neutrality and the body's acid-base balance.

 This feedback system and its components are vital in maintaining a healthy level of water in the body.
 Sensors in the body perceive and respond to increases and decreases in the amount of water and dissolved substances in the bloodstream.
 As the number of dissolved particles in blood (osmolality) increases, indicating either a decrease in the amount of water in the blood or an increase in the number of particles, a specialized gland in the brain – the hypothalamus – secretes antidiuretic hormone (ADH).
 This hormone signals the kidneys to conserve water.
 Water moves from cells to the blood stream to maintain blood pressure and volume.
 If not corrected, body tissues dry out, causing cells to shrink and malfunction.
-As fluid levels decrease, "thirst" response is triggered by the brain, signaling a person to drink more water.
+As fluid levels decrease, a "thirst" response is triggered by the brain, signaling a person to drink more water.
 Working together, these feedback systems normally maintain a dynamic fluid balance.

 Dehydration occurs when liquid/fluids are lost faster than they can be replaced.
-This can occur with excessive vomiting, diarrhea, sweating, use of diuretics (medications that increase urine production), and/or not taking in enough water through drinking or eating.
+This can occur with excessive vomiting, diarrhea, sweating, use of diuretics (medications that increase urine production), and/or not taking in enough fluids through drinking or eating.
 This can worsen if the person also loses too much sodium (hyponatremia) or too little (hypernatremia) in relationship to the decrease in water.
 Prolonged dehydration can result in shock and damage to internal organs, particularly the brain, leading to confusion, coma, and possible death.